-Dublin-born Miriam Roycroft studied at the Royal Northern College of Music in Manchester with Ralph Kirshbaum and Don McCall where she was awarded numerous prizes for cello and chamber music.
-Upon graduation she won the Muriel Taylor Cello Competition in London, the Worthing Young Musician Concerto Prize and was a prizewinner in the Royal Overseas League which led to many appearances as a soloist and chamber musician throughout Britain.
+Dublin-born Miriam Roycroft studied at the Royal Northern College of Music in Manchester with Don McCall and Ralph Kirshbaum where she was awarded numerous prizes for cello and chamber music.
+Upon graduation she won the Muriel Taylor Cello Competition in London, the Worthing Young Musician Concerto Prize and was a prize-winner in the Royal Overseas League which led to many appearances as a soloist and chamber musician throughout Britain.
 She was a founder member of the Music Group of Manchester and the Janacek Piano Trio.
 Further studies included a period in Banff, Canada, at the renowned Banff Centre for the Arts with Aldo Parisot.

-Miriam plays on a modern cello by Grubaugh and Seifert which she commissioned in 2004 and a bow by Irish bowmaker, Robert Pierce.
+Miriam plays on a modern American cello by Grubaugh and Seifert which she commissioned in 2004 and a bow by Irish bowmaker, Robert Pierce.